3 Easy Ways to Fix a Frozen Air Conditioner

 If inadequate airflow doesn’t appear to be the trouble, then another issue is leading your AC frost over.
 If this is what’s happening, just letting it melt won’t repair the problem.
 The evaporator coil will probably keep freezing unless you take care of the underlying cause.
 Get in touch with an HVAC technician to check for troubles with your air conditioner, which can include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t run low.
 Low refrigerant is a sign of a leak somewhere.
 Only a specialist can pinpoint the leak, mend it, and recharge the air conditioner to the proper concentration.

 - Dirty evaporator coil: If dirt builds up on the coil, air can’t flow over it, and it’s likely to freeze.

 - Nonfunctional blower: A bad motor or unbalanced fan could stop airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified professionals at Roland J. Down Service Experts to repair the issue.
+The next time your AC freezes up, get in touch with the ACE-certified professionals at Roland J. Down Service Experts to repair the issue.
 We have years of experience helping homeowners check their air conditioners, and we’re sure we can get things running again in no time.
 Contact us at 518-417-2938 to get air conditioning repair in Albany with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.